 The Company is a junior mineral exploration company currently engaged in the acquisition and exploration of precious and base metals on mineral properties located in Peru.
 On the basis of information to date, the Company has not yet determined whether these properties contain economically recoverable ore reserves.
-The underlying value of the mineral resource interests is entirely dependent on the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete development and upon future profitable production.
+The underlying value of the mineral resource interests is entirely dependent on the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete exploration and development and upon future profitable production.
 Mineral resource interests represent costs incurred to date, less amounts amortized and/or written off, and do not necessarily represent present or future values.

-As at September 30, 2014 the Company had cash of \$5,838,547 and working capital in the amount of \$5,490,211.
+As at September 30, 2015 the Company had cash of \$6,912,872 and working capital in the amount of \$6,419,711.
 These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business operations for the foreseeable future.
 The Company's ability to continue as a going concern is dependent upon the ability of the Company to obtain the necessary financing to develop properties and to establish future profitable production.
 To date the Company has not earned significant revenues and is considered to be in the exploration stage.
 The Company's operations are funded from equity financings which are dependent upon many external factors and may be difficult to impossible to secure or raise when required.
 Management considers that the Company has sufficient financial resources to maintain its core operations and existing mineral resource interests for the next twelve months.
 The Company will require additional equity financing to continue exploration and drilling activities on its mineral property interests in Peru and to fund ongoing corporate and administrative costs.
 While the Company has been successful in securing financings in the past, there can be no assurance that it will be able to do so in the future.
+These consolidated financial statements do not reflect any adjustments related to conditions that occurred subsequent to September 30, 2015.